The Importance of Communicating Affiliate Payment Status

 The most common scenario is that the network is unaware that there was a payment error and is only alerted to it when the affiliate complains about it.
 While proactively communicating issues is time-consuming, it is something that must be taken seriously by networks if they want to maintain their affiliate relationships.

 Given that business transactions and activities happen around the clock, especially with affiliates in varying time zones and countries, the need for self-service is becoming nearly universal.
-98.1% say the ability to select / update payment method preferences online is important or very important.
-The ability to view payment status and payment history online was likewise important or very important according to 98.1% of affiliates.
+98.1% say the ability to select/update payment method preferences online is important or very important.
+The ability to view the payment status and payment history online was likewise important or very important according to 98.1% of affiliates.

 One concerning finding was that nearly 40% of affiliates stated that they email their bank account details to their performance marketing networks for payments, while another 13% state that they provide account information over the phone.
-Not only are these methods of sharing this sensitive information insecure, they are highly manual for both parties.
+Not only are these methods of sharing this sensitive information not secure, but they are highly manual for both parties.

 Affiliate Payment Tracking